Police arrests armed robbery gang

 Deputy Superintendent of Police (DSP) Effia Tenge, Head of Public Affairs Unit of the Command, who made these known to the Ghana News Agency in Accra said the deceased, and others attempted to attack a block factory at Haatso.

-She said based on the operational intelligence; the Regional Police command team laid ambush in the neighbourhood and succeeded foiling the attempt.
+She said based on the operational intelligence; the Regional Police command team laid an ambush in the neighbourhood and succeeded in foiling the attempt.

 She said in the process they pulled out pistols to take the man hostage amidst sporadic shooting on the premises.